damolinx/vscode-sorbetto/README.md

 </p>

 ## Multi-root Workspaces
 [Multi-root workspaces](https://code.visualstudio.com/docs/editing/workspaces/multi-root-workspaces) allow developers to work on multiple project folders simultaneously within a single VS Code window.
-This model requires for extensions to follow specific rules to work correctly as they must resolve all references to specific project roots.
+This model requires extensions to follow specific rules to work correctly, as they must resolve all references to project roots.

 Sorbetto 0.3.0 was updated with this in mind, creating one Sorbet LSP client for every configured workspace folder.
 This is useful in scenarios when working on multiple projects, each relying on distinct Ruby or gem versions.

 Two aspects to be aware of: